Bacon County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with a valid license): You, or the person retrieving the car, MUST have a valid driver's license.
+• Valid driver's license (or a licensed person picking it up for you): You, or the person retrieving the vehicle on your behalf, must have a valid driver's license.

 If You Don't Have a Valid License